aacevski/astro.aacevski.com/src/content/blog/markdown-style-guide.md

 })
 ```

-This code defines a `Button` component with two variants, `primary` and `secondary`.
-You can customize the styles of each variant by adding or modifying the properties in the `variants` object.
+This code defines a `Button` component with two variants, `primary` and
+`secondary`.
+You can customize the styles of each variant by adding or modifying

-#### Multi-part components
+the properties in the `variants` object.

-Multipart components are those that have different parts that need to be styled separately.
+Multipart components are those that have different parts that need to be styled
+separately.
 Examples of these include inputs, checkboxes, and radio buttons.
+To
-To style these components, you can use the inputAnatomy object imported from `@chakra-ui/anatomy` and the `createMultiStyleConfigHelpers` function imported from `@chakra-ui/react`.
+style these components, you can use the inputAnatomy object imported from
+`@chakra-ui/anatomy` and the `createMultiStyleConfigHelpers` function imported
-For instance, to style an input, you can use the following code:
+from `@chakra-ui/react`.
+For instance, to style an input, you can use the
+following code:

 ```ts
 // src/theme/components/input.ts